 What a Christmas present this is!
 Thank you, Mark, and Merry Christmas!

-But Elisa says a particular pleasure is Mark's series of stories by L M Montgomery, Christmas at Green Gables and Beyond.
-That was a second trip to Anne of Green Gables, whom we first visited last year in the company of Anne fan Michele Bachmann.
-There a lot of such fans, including Powerline's John Hinderaker and Mark's own little girl, to whom he first read the book as a nightly serial and who will be flying out to France to tend to him in his present ailing state.
-As Elisa, Michele and others will surely agree, one of the most touching aspects of the all-time Canadian blockbuster has always been the relationship between aged taciturn Matthew Cuthbert, the farmer who wanted a boy to help him out, and young garrulous Anne Shirley, the orphan girl he wound up with instead.
+Our second Christmas Tale is also a second trip to Anne of Green Gables.
+For me (and also for my little girl, when I first read the book to her as a nightly serial), one of the most touching aspects of L M Montgomery's all-time Canadian blockbuster has always been the relationship between aged taciturn Matthew Cuthbert, the farmer who wanted a boy to help him out, and young garrulous Anne Shirley, the orphan girl he wound up with instead.
 In his own way, he understands Anne rather better than his sister Marilla does - and so, in tonight's excerpt, an elderly rustic who knows nothing of ladies' fashions discerns just before Christmas that the little girl is ...missing something:

 He had come into the kitchen, in the twilight of a cold, gray December evening, and had sat down in the woodbox corner to take off his heavy boots, unconscious of the fact that Anne and a bevy of her schoolmates were having a practice of "The Fairy Queen" in the sitting room.
 Presently they came trooping through the hall and out into the kitchen, laughing and chattering gaily.
 They did not see Matthew, who shrank bashfully back into the shadows beyond the woodbox with a boot in one hand and a bootjack in the other, and he watched them shyly for the aforesaid ten minutes as they put on caps and jackets and talked about the dialogue and the concert.
 Anne stood among them, bright eyed and animated as they; but Matthew suddenly became conscious that there was something about her different from her mates.
 And what worried Matthew was that the difference impressed him as being something that should not exist.
 Anne had a brighter face, and bigger, starrier eyes, and more delicate features than the other; even shy, unobservant Matthew had learned to take note of these things; but the difference that disturbed him did not consist in any of these respects.
 Then in what did it consist?